jarnaldich/jarnaldich.github.com/_posts/2013-02-24-raw-strings-in-factor.markdown

 Most languages just won't let you do anything about it, but then, happily, there is also a whole family of _programmable programming
 languages_: [Lisps](http://www.paulgraham.com/chameleon.html) being
-the most notable members among them, there are, for sure, other languages in other sometimes forgotten paradigms.
+the most notable members among them.

+But there are, for sure, other languages in other sometimes forgotten paradigms.

 ## Concatenative